How Congenital Facial Paralysis Can Affect Children

 What Causes Congenital Facial Paralysis?

-There are many reasons why children experience congenital facial paralysis, including:
+There are many reasons why children experience congenital facial nerve palsy, including:

 1. Bell’s Palsy